All About Ultra Violet Testers

 Here is a small dish made of Uranium Glass, it's a nice tasteful pale green under ordinary (white) light:

 Many gemstones fluoresce under UV light.
 If you're going for a magnifier with a UV light, be extra careful which one you buy.
-Below are two sets of photographs showing a ruby, one set taken with an unbranded 10X loupe with UV light (the size happens to be 10X21), the other set of photos taken the QUICKTEST 10X20 loupe with UV light.
-These QUICKTEST loupe also has a rim of ordinary (white) light, you push the switch one way for white light, the other way for ultra violet light.
+Below are two sets of photographs showing a ruby, one set taken with an unbranded 10X loupe with UV light (the size of the magnifier happens to be 10X21), the other set of photos were taken the QUICKTEST 10X20 loupe with UV light.
+The QUICKTEST loupe also has a rim of ordinary (white) light, you push the switch one way for white light, the other way for ultra violet light.

 For a closer view, click on each of the two images.
 The top right photo in each set is under the loupe's white light; the bottom right photo is under the loupe's UV light.